NebeyouMusie/Anomaly-Detection-in-Transactions/README.md

   12. Account_Type: Type of account (e.g., personal, business).

 ## Model Description
- - The model I have used is IsolationForest, you can check the model's training process in the `transaction_anomalies_dataset.csv` notebook
+ - The model I have used is IsolationForest, you can check the model's training process in the `anomaly_detection.ipynb` notebook

 ## Libraries Used
  - Pandas